inyoninjas/inyoninjas.github.io/index.md

 layout: default
 ---

 Inyo is a scriptable (AppleScript) dialog utility optimized for high-visibility messaging and data entry.
-Inyo's display is a full-screen, modal "overlay" that requires you to intentionally acknowledge notifications or requests for input (hence "in yo' face" - btw, [icon = inyo](#icon)).
+Inyo's display is a full-screen, modal "overlay" that requires you to intentionally acknowledge notifications or input requests (hence "in yo' face" - btw, [icon = inyo](#icon)).
 Example use cases:

 * full screen notification
-* prompt for field input
+* prompt for user input
 * I/O for a custom workflow
-* pop an external webpage
+* display an external webpage
 * kiosk mode (with text and input fields formatted large)

-Formatting can range from simple plain text, to markdown or full html.
-If you have used the awesome [Alfred](http://www.alfredapp.com/), this is essentially "Large Type", with **all** the bells and whistles.
+Content formatting can range from simple plain text, to markdown or full html.
+If you have used the awesome [Alfred](http://www.alfredapp.com/), Inyo was inspired from its "Large Type" functionality, but we added **all** the bells and whistles.

-### Quick Example
-(it should look like [this](https://cloud.githubusercontent.com/assets/968047/5717560/93be41ac-9ab7-11e4-8d4d-d84a20c25a64.png))
+### Quick Example (it should look like [this](https://cloud.githubusercontent.com/assets/968047/5717560/93be41ac-9ab7-11e4-8d4d-d84a20c25a64.png))
 Inyo is accessed via AppleScript.
-It can be invoked from the shell with `osascript`, run from Script Editor (or valid saved file formats - `.applescript`, `.scpt`, etc) or accessed in any application that can call AppleScript.
+It can be invoked from the shell with `osascript`, run from Script Editor (or valid saved file formats - `.applescript`, `.scpt`, etc) or accessed with any application that can call AppleScript.
 Try this Inyo [_query_](#query) with customized options.

 #### At shell prompt